You want smart political talk without the meltdowns?

 Exports of produced goods manufactured in the United States add to the gross national product of the United States, and imports of produced goods detract, diminish, subtract from the gross national product of the United States.

-I'm all with you too.
+I'm all with you, too.

-The the seven hundred million dollar investment that the Ford Motor Company was gonna make with Mexico and and build their plant down there, well now they're building it here in America.
+I mean, I thought this was pretty interesting, the $700 million investment that the Ford Motor Company was going to make with Mexico and build their plant down there.

-Well they are, but let me tell you why they make that decision.
+Well, they are, but let me tell you why they make that decision.

 A lot of these guys, it's not that they're anti-patriotic.

-They can make them cheaper down there, and if we want to compete, we're gonna have to build them down there more cheaply, and then bring them into the United States free of charge and sell them here.
+And if we want to compete, we're going to have to build them down there more cheaply and then bring them into the United States free of charge and sell them here.

-It makes economic sense to move your production to Asia and Mexico, just like it did to move it out of New York and Connecticut down to the Sunbelt when those folks weren't making as much money down there uh per capita as they're making in the North.
+It makes economic sense to move your production to Asia and Mexico, just like it did to move it out of New York and Connecticut down to the Sunbelt when those folks weren't making as much money down there per capita as they're making in the North.

 I think most Americans are now understanding that globalism has hurt our economy.

-The economic statistics, and I have a whole page of them, uh uh additional ones, more than I have I have used in the last year or so, they all speak for themselves, and that includes the trade deficit, that includes the deficit in general, the debt that we have accumulated, all of which is has not been good for American workers.
+The economic statistics, and I have a whole page of them, additional ones, more than I have used in the last year or so, they all speak for themselves.

-Ninety-five million Americans out of the labor force.
+95 million Americans out of the labor force.

-So if Donald Trump can incentivize these companies by offering a lower corporate tax rate, incentivize multinational corporations to repatriate trillions and invest here, and also incentivize companies by getting rid of the bureaucratic red tape and regulations.
+So if Donald Trump can incentivize these companies by offering a lower corporate tax rate, incentivize multinational corporations to repatriate trillions and invest here, and also incentivize companies by getting rid of the bureaucratic red tape and regulations, that's just good for the American worker, right?

 You can call it a tariff or a VAT or whatever.

-But what it says, in effect, is sure, you're free to leave the United States and produce down in Mexico.
+But what it says, in effect, is, sure, you're free to leave the United States and produce down in Mexico.

-All right, I got a run.
+All right, I've got to run.

-Patrick J. Buchanan, happy twenty seventeen.
+Patrick J. Buchanan, happy 2017.

 I'm sure we'll have you on often.

-This is the fighting season ahead.
+This is the exciting season ahead.

 That's what I'm hoping for.

-Well, I I agree.
+Well, I agree.

 So am I. All right, Pap Buchanan.

-Can you say to the American people, unequivocally, that you did not get this information about the DNC, John Podesta's emails, can you tell the American people a thousand percent you did not get it from Russia or anybody associated with Russia?
+Can you tell the American people 1,000% you did not get it from Russia or anybody associated with Russia?

-If the U.S. government is accusing WikiLeaks of having received these materials from Russia, and you say it's false, it did not come from Russia, and the President of the United States is advancing the narrative.
+It did not come from Russia, and the President of the United States is advancing the narrative.

 Is the President of the United States lying to the American people?

-Well, he he's acting like a lawyer.
+Well, he's acting like a lawyer.

 If you look at most of his statements, he doesn't say that.